-Running at large means the encroachment upon private or public property by an animal without the owner or handler having direct control, by means of a leash, over such animal, with the exception of all cats.
+Running at large means the encroachment upon private or public property by an animal without the owner or handler having direct control, by means of a leash, over such animal, with the exception of all cats and working dogs.

 Standards mean the requirements with respect to the humane treatment, handling, care, and transportation of animals by persons.